richard-sebos/articles/2024/2024-12-08-Reverse-SSH/SocialMedia.md

 **Home Server Setups**
 🏠 Got a home server you can’t access remotely because of ISP restrictions or NAT?
 **Reverse SSH** might be the trick you need.
-I explain it with examples, diagrams, and security tips.
+I explain it with examples  and security tips.
 📄 [Read the tutorial]([https://richard-sebos.github.io/sebostechnology/posts/Reverse-SSH])

 ---